Built St. Louis > > Crumbling Landmarks | MidCentury Modernism | Midtown > > Del Taco - Midtown

 This flying saucer of a building sits at the heavily trafficked intersection of Grand and Forest Park Parkway.
 Part of the Council Plaza development, it was originally a Phillips 66 gas station.
 In recent years, it has housed a Del Taco.

 The Del Taco is both an amusing piece of whimsy - badly needed in this intimidatingly over-trafficked stretch of Grand Avenue - and a startling bit of MidCentury design.
 The upswept roof, outlined in red neon and illuminated by lengthy runs of fluorescent lighting, make a powerful silhouette day or night.
 The space beneath is strangely inviting - quite open to the surrounding world, yet sheltered.
-The building has had some windows covered up, to its detriment, and the landscaping around it needs to be reconsidered.
-But it's a great little building and it wouldn't take much work to make it shine better than ever.
+With the renovation, previous window coverings were removed, giving the building a rejuvenated look; within, Starbuck's has played the Mid-Century role to the hilt with masses of hanging globe lamps.

 • Save Del Taco at Facebook